Hieromon/AutoConnect/mkdocs/achandling.md

 ### <i class="fa fa-edit"></i> Get AutoConnectElement from the AutoConnectAux

 To retrieve an element from AutoConnectAux, use the getElement or getElements function.
-Normally, the getElement is needed when accessing the value of AutoConnectElement in the sketch.
+Normally, the getElement is needed when accessing the value of AutoConnectElement in the Sketch.

 ```cpp
 AutoConnectElement* AutoConnectAux::getElement(const String& name)